Raheem Morris: Head coach

 In December 2008, it was announced that Morris would take over as defensive coordinator for the Buccaneers for the 2009 season after Monte Kiffin announced that he would be leaving the team to join his son, Lane Kiffin, at Tennessee.
 Just a month later on January 16, 2009, head coach Jon Gruden was fired by the Buccaneers and Morris was named the team's head coach.
 Morris had also interviewed for head coach with the Denver Broncos before being hired by Tampa Bay.

 After starting the season 0–7, Morris earned his first victory as a head coach in week 9 against the Green Bay Packers.
-On November 24, 2009 Morris took over defensive coordinator duties after relieving Jim Bates of his duties.
+On November 24, 2009, Morris took over defensive coordinator duties after relieving Jim Bates of his duties.
 He finished his first year as the head coach, leading the team to last in the NFC South with a 3–13 record.
 In his second season, the team finished 10–6, barely missing the playoffs.
-That seven game turnaround was the best in franchise history.
+That seven-game turnaround was the best in franchise history.
 In 2010, Morris became the first coach since the 1970 NFL/AFL merger to start at least 10 rookies and finish with a winning record.

 During Week 13 of the 2011 NFL season, against the Carolina Panthers, Morris banished defensive tackle Brian Price to the sideline after Price shoved Panthers guard Mackenzy Bernadeau well after the end of a third-quarter play in which Cam Newton was sacked for a four-yard loss.
 Price was penalized for unnecessary roughness.
 Morris was incensed because the sack would have forced the Panthers into a 3rd-and-14 situation.
 However, the resulting 15-yard penalty gave the Panthers a first down, allowing them to complete a touchdown drive that put the game out of reach (the Panthers won 38–19).
 After the game, a visibly angry Morris called Price's actions "foolish" and "selfish."
 The move drew comparisons to then San Francisco 49ers coach Mike Singletary banishing Vernon Davis from the sideline after a personal foul in 2008.

 On January 2, 2012, Morris was fired as head coach of the Buccaneers after a 4–12 season, including losing their last 10 games.

 Washington Redskins

-On January 11, 2012, Morris was hired by the Washington Redskins as their defensive backs coach.
+On January 11, 2012, Morris was hired by the Washington Redskins as their defensive backs coach, a position he held until the end of the 2014 season.